Responsible Conduct of Research

 What is responsible conduct of research (RCR)?

-RCR—responsible conduct of research—refers to policies and guidelines that insure scientific and integrity standards in research and scholarship.
+RCR—responsible conduct of research—refers to policies and guidelines that ensure scientific and integrity standards in research and scholarship.
 There are nine issues or core topics in the responsible conduct of research:

 - Collaborative science